 While both solutions are tri-band — they can use one band as the dedicated backhaul to link the hardware units — they handle this quite differently.

 The Orbi dedicates one of its 5GHz bands, the 2.4Gbps 5GHz-2, as the backhaul band at all times.
 This band is never available to clients.
-This is partly why the RBR75 is not available as a standalone router.
+That is partly why the RBR75 is not available as a standalone router.
 Instead, you can only find it in a multi-unit pack.

 If you use it as a single router, though, it’ll work like a dual-band broadcaster.
 And in a mesh with wired backhauls, the 5GHz-2 band is still unavailable to clients to connect.